Nero2005/inventory-microservice/README.md

 # Inventory Microservice

-A microservice written with FastAPI, a fast, lightweight python framework for writing REST APIs
+An inventory microservice that stores a list of products written with FastAPI, a fast, lightweight python framework for writing REST APIs

 Databse - RedisJSON